TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 ## typeof Operator

 The `typeof` operator returns the data type of a variable. `typeof(someVariable)` or `typeof someVariable` will return the type of the variable.
+The output is a string in lowercase

 **NB** Legacy Bug: The `typeof null` or `typeof(null)` yields an 'object' result.
 This is a bug.